Parametrized K\"{a}hler class and Zariski dense orbital 1-cohomology: Introduction

-By exploiting the identification of $\calS_{\calX}$ with the quotient $\mathbf{G}/\mathbf{Q}(\matR)$, where $\mathbf{G}$ is the connected adjoint $\matR$-group associated to the complexification of the Lie algebra of $G$ and $\mathbf{Q}<\mathbf{G}$ is a specific maximal parabolic subgroup \cite[Section 2.3]{BIW07}, Burger, Iozzi and Wienhard extended the Hermitian triple product to a \emph{complex Hermitian triple product} $\langle\langle\cdot,\cdot,\cdot\rangle\rangle_{\matC}$ on $(\mathbf{G}/\mathbf{Q})^3$ \cite[Section 2.4]{BIW07}.
-Such a function actually encodes several information about the structure of a Hermitian symmetric space $\calX$.
-Indeed, in the previous setting, the space $\calX$ is not of tube type if and only if the (complex) Hermitian triple product is not a constant function \cite[Theorem 1]{BIW07}.
+The boundary $\calS_G$ can be identified with the quotient $(\mathbf{G}/\mathbf{Q})(\matR)$, where $\mathbf{G}$ is the connected adjoint $\matR$-group associated to the complexification of the Lie algebra of $G$ and $\mathbf{Q}<\mathbf{G}$ is a specific maximal parabolic subgroup \cite[Section 2.3]{BIW07}.
+Burger, Iozzi and Wienhard exploited such identification to extend the Hermitian triple product to a \emph{complex Hermitian triple product} $\langle\langle\cdot,\cdot,\cdot\rangle\rangle_{\matC}$ on $(\mathbf{G}/\mathbf{Q})^3$ \cite[Section 2.4]{BIW07}.
+They proved that the space $\calX$ is not of tube type if and only if the complex Hermitian triple product is not a constant function \cite[Theorem 1]{BIW07}.

-Another reason which justifies our interest in the existence of a measurable representative $\beta_G$ of $k_G^b$ relies on the role played by \emph{boundary maps} in the \emph{pull back} of cohomology classes along cocycles \cite{savini3:articolo,moraschini:savini,moraschini:savini:2,sarti:savini1,savini2020}.
-Given a cocycle $\sigma:\Gamma\times X\rightarrow G$ as above, a boundary map $\phi:B\times X\rightarrow \calS_{\calX}$ is a measurable $\sigma$-equivariant map.
-Here $B$ is a $\Gamma$-boundary in the sense of Bader and Furman \cite{BF14}.
+Another reason which justifies our interest in the existence of a measurable representative $\beta_G$ of $k_G^b$ relies on the role played by \emph{boundary maps} in the \emph{pull back} of cohomology classes along cocycles \cite{savini3:articolo,moraschini:savini,moraschini:savini:2}.
+Given a cocycle $\sigma:\Gamma\times X\rightarrow G$ as above, a boundary map $\phi:B\times X\rightarrow \calS_G$ is a measurable $\sigma$-equivariant map (Definition \ref{def_boundary_map}), where $B$ is a $\Gamma$-boundary (Definition \ref{def_boundary}).
 Boundary maps exist for instance for Zariski dense cocycles \cite[Theorem 1]{sarti:savini1} and allow to implement an alternative definition of the pull back along $\sigma$.
-In the particular case of the K\"{a}hler class, there exists a class in $\Hm^2(\calB^{\infty}((\calS_{\calX})^{\bullet+1};\matR)^G)$ defined in terms of $\beta_G$ and $\phi$ and which corresponds to usual pullback $\Hb^2(\sigma)(k_G^b)$.